Upper Hand’s Save Review System Used by NHL to Analyze 2019 NHL Playoffs First Round Matchups

 Each matchup analysis includes a series overview, followed by an in-depth breakdown of each NHL goaltender’s style and tendencies, ways to expose the netminder, and a graphic of goal locations and zone goal percentages for the 2018-2019 season.

 We have clipped the first breakdown below, so make sure to click into the full articles for the full breakdowns of the first round Stanley Cup Playoffs.
+For people interested in ice hockey betting with bonus information to help them make more informed bets, these analyses could be invaluable.

 Marc-Andre Fleury (Vegas Golden Knights) vs. Martin Jones (San Jose Sharks)